open-feature/community/mission-vision.md

 ### Community

 OpenFeature is a collective effort that benefits from years of experience across multiple verticals, including many of the top feature flag vendors and practitioners.
-The patterns, idioms, and techniques developed by this collaboration support feature flagging as core principle of the software development lifecycle.
+The patterns, idioms, and techniques developed by this collaboration support feature flagging as a core principle of the software development lifecycle.

 ### Education